SupraSummus/bnn/README.md

 * Adjust our synapses
 * Adjust our threshold
 * Tell neurons that provide inputs to our existing synapses that they made an error ("too much" or "not enough")

+As for batch learning, yes there is a way to do it.
+Istead of performing learining steps for every example and randomizing here and there synapses to add or remove etc, we can compute propabilites of synapse add / delete opration and agregate them across many examples.
+Also in a single example, the downpropagated signal "too much"/"not enough" can we aggregated in multiple pathways, because the neuron in layer X can get feedback from multiple neuronsin layer X+1